mtoensing/simpletoc/readme.txt

 = 5.0.32 =
 * Feature: Moved list controls to toolbar and rearranged settings to fit block order.
+* Feature: Filter for developers to wrap toc with a div tag.
+Thank you rafaucau!

 = 5.0.31 =
 * Feature: Filter for developers to exclude specific blocks.
 See faq for details.
 Thanks rafaucau!